-- Submit a completed Psy.D. application.
+- 1. Submit a completed Application for Graduate Admission.
 The application deadline is February 15.
 Students who apply prior to this date will be given consideration for our initial admission.
 The extended application deadline is June 15.
 Students who apply during this period will be considered on a case-by-case basis for admission if positions are available. - 2.
+Submit a nonrefundable \$45 application fee. - 3.
 Possess a bachelor's degree from a regionally accredited college or university with a minimum overall GPA of 3.0 on a 4.0 scale and 3.5 for the last two years of the degree.
 Applicants in the final year of their bachelor's degree must be currently at the GPA specified and their final transcript with degree posted must demonstrate maintenance of the GPA specified or admission may be revoked.
 A second option is that applicants possess a master's degree in a field other than psychology from a regionally accredited college or university with a minimum GPA of 3.5 on a 4.0 scale.
-Applicants in the final year of their master's degree must be currently at the GPA specified and their final transcript with degree posted must demonstrate maintenance of the GPA specified or admission may be revoked. - 3.
-Submit three academic references. - Submit a five-page autobiography describing personal and professional history. - 5.
-Commit to completing the APU Pre-Psy.D. track during the following academic year and to beginning the Psy.D. curriculum the subsequent September.
+Applicants in the final year of their master's degree must be currently at the GPA specified and their final transcript with degree posted must demonstrate maintenance of the GPA specified or admission may be revoked. - 4.
+Submit three academic references. - 5.
+Submit a curriculum vita (résumé) and respond to questions regarding professional interest.

+- 6. Commit to completing the APU Pre-Psy.D. track during the following academic year and to beginning the Psy.D. curriculum the subsequent September.
 Students who do not satisfy these requirements may have their admission to the Psy.D. revoked.
-Provide a specification of intent to pursue the four- or five-year Psy.D.
-Program sequence. - 6.
+Provide a specification of intent to pursue the fouror five-year Psy.D.
+Program sequence. - 7.
 Submit Miller Analogies Test (MAT) scores or Graduate Record Exam (GRE) scores.
 The applicant may choose the test of his/her preference.
 Scores on the MAT or GRE will be used as one consideration of the application.
 No mandatory score has been established.
 Verbal ability is important to success in the Psy.D.
 Program.
-Information on the administration of these tests is available from the Department of Graduate Psychology.
+Information on the administration of these tests is available from the Department of Graduate Psychology. - 8.

-- 7. Provide MMPI-2 and 16PF profiles taken within the past six months [these must be taken at APU (available for a reasonable fee); they may not be self-administered].
-Students must demonstrate basic competency in applied statistics.
-If the applicant has taken a statistics course in the last four years, they may demonstrate competency by passing an elementary statistics examination.
-If the applicant has not taken a recent course in statistics, they must take PSY545 Applied Statistics and pass the final examination in that course. - 8.
 Submit GRE Writing Assessment Scores.
 This test is separate from other GRE examinations and is widely available at computerized testing locations. - 9.
 Submit a TOEFL score (minimum 600) if English is not the primary language.
 International applicants are also encouraged to submit Test of Written English (TWE) and Test of Spoken English (TSE) scores.
 Since written and verbal English skills are crucial to the education, training, and practice of psychology, further testing for spoken and written English will be required for all international students upon entrance to the program or as deemed necessary at any point in the program.
 The student must meet standards appropriate to doctoral-level study or he/she will be required to participate in concurrent speaking and/or writing classes in the School of Intensive English until the required language skills are acquired.
 Students who do not meet this standard are subject to dismissal from the program.

 Applicants who are finalists will be invited to a meeting that will provide an opportunity for them to present their qualifications for admission, and for faculty evaluation of student skills.
-International applicants who are finalists will be interviewed by telephone by one or more members of the admissions committee.